-For purposes of rendering the Opinions, as to all factual representations and assumptions, we have relied solely on the Documents and have not made any independent investigation or audit of the facts set forth therein.
-We also have relied upon certain representations made to us by the Partnership, such as that the factual information presented in the Documents and the Discussion or otherwise furnished to us is accurate and complete.
-In connection with the Opinions, we have examined originals or copies, certified or otherwise identified to our satisfaction, of the Documents and such records, certificates, instruments and other documents as we have deemed relevant and necessary as a basis for the Opinion.
-We have assumed that the information presented in the Documents or otherwise furnished to us is accurate and complete in all material respects.
-We are not aware of any material facts or circumstances contrary to, or inconsistent with, the representations upon which we have relied as described herein or the assumptions set forth herein.
+555 17th Street Suite 3200 Denver, CO 80202-3979 Mailing Address Post Office Box 8749 Denver, CO 80201-8749 to us is accurate and complete.
+We have assumed that the information presented in such documents or otherwise furnished to us is accurate and complete in all material respects.
+We are not aware of any material facts or circumstances contrary to, or inconsistent with, the representations upon which we have relied as described herein or other assumptions set forth herein.
 The opinions expressed in this letter are strictly limited to the Opinions and no other opinions may be inferred.
 No inference should be drawn on any matter for which we have not specifically given an opinion.
 The Opinions are provided as legal opinions only, effective as of the date of this letter, and not as a guaranty or warranty of the matters discussed or referenced herein or as representations of fact.